 It's easy to apply for DBS Multiplier and joint account

 How do you open a joint account in Singapore?
 At DBS and POSB, everything is done online in a safe, secure manner.
 You never have to visit a branch if you don’t want to, fill in dozens of forms or make a thousand declarations after the one you've already made to the "one".
-You can even open a joint account if not married, which is so useful for wedding expenses and furnishing the marital home.
+You can even open a joint account before marriage, which is so useful for wedding and marital home furnishing expenses.

 What do you need to open a joint bank account?
 Existing DBS/POSB customers can apply for a joint-alternate My Account here.
 New DBS/POSB customers will need to submit a few more documents so you’ll want to prepare for that with this list.